uTorrent vs. BitTorrent – Which is Faster for Mobile/Desktop in 2018?

 As we’ve already said, when it comes to speed, there isn’t a real difference between uTorrent and BitTorrent, and the same is true for your Android device.
 The two clients even have the exact same rating in Google Play (4.5 stars).

-Because torrenting can use up a lot of bandwidth, internet service providers will sometimes throttle your connection during downloads.
+That’s because – due to the fact that torrenting can use up a lot of bandwidth – your internet service provider may be throttling your connection during downloads.

-The best way around this is to install a VPN, or virtual private network.
+The best way around this is to install a VPN.
 A VPN will encrypt and reroute all your internet traffic through a remote server, so your ISP won’t be able to monitor any of your online activity – including torrenting.

-Plus, VPNs have uses beyond torrenting.
-Because of their encryption capabilities, they can protect you from hackers, and because they use remote IP addresses, they can give you access to geo-restricted web content.
+Plus, VPNs have uses beyond torrenting as well.
+Because of their encryption capabilities, they can protect you from hackers, and because they use remote IP addresses, they can give you access to geo-restricted web content like American Netflix.